You need to ask the teacher a question

 Dung beetles, armored and hungry,

 Sit on your chin to collect the words

-Sitting on the tip of your tongue.
+Stalled on the tip of your tongue.

 You think about raising your hand

-A cicada finishes its seventeen year sentence in the curve of your ear,
+A cicada finishes its seventeen-year sentence in the curve of your ear,

 Screaming an E flat that decomposes your brain faster than maggots